 With a novelist’s flair and an historian’s eye for detail, Williams conjures up the world that Emma Hamilton conquered by the sheer force of her charisma.
 All but inventing the art of publicity, Emma turned herself into a kind of flesh-and-blood goddess–celebrated by wits and artists, adored by thousands, and, for a time, very rich.
 Yet Emma was willing to throw it all away for the man she adored.
 After four years of archival research and making use of hundreds of previously undiscovered letters and documents, Kate Williams sets the record straight on one of the most fascinating and ravishing women in history.
 England’s Mistress captures the relentless drive, the innovative style, and the burning passion of a true heroine.

-Kate Williams fell in love with the eighteenth century while studying for her B.A. at Oxford University, and went on to earn an M.A. from the University of London and a D.Phil. in history from Oxford University.
-A lecturer and… More about Kate Williams
+Kate Williams studied for her B.A. at Oxford University and went on to earn an M.A. from the University of London and a D.Phil. in history from Oxford.
+A lecturer and TV consultant in addition to being CNN’s royal historian,… More about Kate Williams